-Financial assets at amortised cost
+Financial assets at AC

-Financial assets at amortised cost are subsequently measured using the effective interest rate ("EIR") method and are subject to impairment.
+Financial assets at AC are subsequently measured using the effective interest rate ("EIR") method and are subject to impairment.
 Gains and losses are recognised in profit or loss when the asset is derecognised, modified or impaired.
-The Group's and the Company's financial assets at amortised cost includes cash and bank balances and trade and other receivables.
+The Group's and the Company's financial assets at AC includes cash and bank balances and trade and other receivables.